Entries by Site Admin (8)

 North Somerset Arts Week

 Claverham Meeting House hosts two of the venues for North Somerset Arts Week, held every two years.
-In 2021 it was be held in September .
-There were exhibitions in the Barn organised by Claverham artist Gail Mason with two fellow artists and an exhibition in the Meeting Room organised by Margaret Micklewright.
-Over 500 visitors attended.
-In 2023, North Somerset Arts Week was in the spring and total number visiting were over 800.
+The exhibitions in the Barn are organised by Claverham artist Gail Mason with two fellow artists and an exhibition in the Meeting Room is organised by Margaret Micklewright.
+In 2023, North the total number visiting was over 800.
+This year (2025) North Somerset Arts Week will be held from Saturday 3rd May to Sunday 11th May and we again look forward to welcoming a large number of visitors.

 Saturday